Caltech-OCTO/Subzero.jl/documentation.md

 ```

 ### Domain:
 The domain includes both the boundaries of the simulation and the topographic features.
 It defines the areas where the floes cannot go.
 Before you can define a domain, you need to define each boundary wall.
 As of now, only rectangular boundaries around the edge of the grid are allowed so we need a north, east, south, and west boundary wall.
-We have four types of boundary wall: open, collision, periodic, and compression (not implemented yet).
+We have four types of boundary wall: open, collision, periodic, and compression.

 With an open wall, if a floe overlaps with the boundary wall at all, the floe is removed from the simulation.
 With a collision wall, floes collide with the wall, and it is calculated similarly to a collision with another floe, except that since the wall cannot break, or be moved, it has an idealized force factor.
 With a periodic wall, if a floe overlaps with the wall, a copy of that floe is created passing back into the domain through the opposite wall.
 These two floes are equivalent and are linked.
 We call the copy a “ghost floe.”
 So, for example, if a floe is pushed partially out of the domain through the south wall by a current, a copy of the floe will be created, re-entering through the north wall.
 If one wall in the domain is periodic, its opposite wall must also be periodic, that is north-south and east-west.
-Compression boundaries are walls that can move with a constant velocity towards the center of the domain.
+Compression boundaries are walls that can move with a constant velocity in either the x-direction (East and West walls) or in the y-direction (North and South walls).
 For example, if the west wall is a compression wall with a velocity of 0.1m/s it will move with a 0.1m/s u velocity and a 0m/s v velocity.
 These types of walls are for increasing pressure on the ice to investigate stress and strain on the floes.

 Here is an example of creating a set of boundary walls using the grid from above: